Developer-Shray/Developer-Shray/README.md

 - 👋 Hi, I’m @Developer-Shray
 - 👀 I’m interested in Python, DSA, SQL and AI/ML
-- 🌱 I’m currently learning Python Frameworks for Python Web Developement.
+- 🌱 I’m currently working on Python Frameworks for Python Web Developement.
 - 💞️ I’m looking to connect with various coders around the world.
 - 📫 Just send me an Email in order to connect: shray.developer@outlook.com